openvinotoolkit/training_extensions/misc/pytorch_toolkit/radiology_compression/Readme.md

 Necessary unit tests have been provided in the tests directory.
 The sample/toy dataset to be used in the tests can also be downloaded from [here](http://kliv.iitkgp.ac.in/projects/miriad/sample_data/bmi34/phase1/phase1.zip) and [here](http://kliv.iitkgp.ac.in/projects/miriad/sample_data/bmi34/phase2/phase2.zip).

 ## Acknowledgement

+The model and architecture was first published in Circuits, Systems, and Signal Processing, Springer., 2022 by Springer Nature.

 This work is undertaken as part of Intel India Grand Challenge 2016 Project MIRIAD: Many Incarnations of Screening of Radiology for High Throughput Disease Screening via Multiple Instance Reinforcement Learning with Adversarial Deep Neural Networks, sponsored by Intel Technology India Pvt.
 Ltd., Bangalore, India.

 **Principal Investigators**